Risk Avoidance, Crisis Management, and Defense

 - Water heaters

 Investigation of a Legionnaires’ disease claim must begin immediately.
 Legionnaires’ disease is a reportable disease.
 Upon each diagnosis, health care practitioners must report it to the local public health department.
 The general rule is that health departments begin an outbreak investigation when two or more cases are associated with the same suspected source.
-Often Health Department investigators show up unannounced, prepared to inspect and sample in search of a contaminated source.
+Often health department investigators show up unannounced, prepared to inspect and sample in search of a contaminated source.

 Premises owners and managers need immediate access to experienced help to guide them through each step of an investigation.
 In some cases environmental experts are needed to monitor the investigation and if necessary perform an independent parallel investigation.
 Goldberg Segalla’s Legionnaires’ disease management team has existing relationships with experts in Legionella risk mitigation, source identification and, if necessary, remediation.
 A thorough investigation includes:

-- Identification of all critical water features capable of harboring Legionella;
+- Identification of all critical water features capable of harboring Legionella

-- Review of all existing water management and treatment plans for these critical features;
+- Review of all existing water management and treatment plans for these critical features

-- Sampling and testing of water for bacteria;
+- Sampling and testing of water for bacteria

-- Sampling of incoming water source for contamination;
+- Sampling of incoming water source for contamination

-- Obtaining clinical confirmation of plaintiffs’ diagnoses;
+- Obtaining clinical confirmation of plaintiffs’ diagnoses

-- Reconciling the onset of symptoms with the incubation period following the alleged date of exposure;
+- Reconciling the onset of symptoms with the incubation period following the alleged date of exposure

-- Seeking out other potential exposure sources; and
+- Seeking out other potential exposure sources

-- Evaluating sampling data.
+- Evaluating sampling data

 Ninety-five percent of Legionnaires’ disease cases are classified as “sporadic,” meaning they are not associated with an outbreak.
-In the event that a sporadic case is alleged to have originated at specific property a quick investigation is even more crucial, since there will be no action taken by public health officials.
+In the event that a sporadic case is alleged to have originated at a specific property, a quick investigation is even more crucial, since there will be no action taken by public health officials.

 Despite the growing numbers of guidelines and regulations designed to reduce its incidence, cases of Legionnaires’ disease remain on the rise, and show no signs of slowing.
-Outbreaks can affect dozens or even hundreds of people, fatalities are frequent, and survivors often sustain serious permanent injury — all making Legionnaires’ disease a darling of the plaintiffs’ bar.
+Outbreaks can affect dozens or even hundreds of people, fatalities are frequent, and survivors often sustain serious permanent injury—all making Legionnaires’ disease a darling of the plaintiffs’ bar.
 Google turns up tens of thousands of results for searches related to “Legionnaires’ disease lawyer,” and news articles on outbreak investigations often feature targeted ads for personal injury attorneys.

-Legionella-related claims for wrongful death and serious personal injury are the most common, but claims for property damage and economic loss (from business interruption) are increasingly frequent — and economic loss awards for large businesses can dwarf jury verdicts for death or injury.
+Legionella-related claims for wrongful death and serious personal injury are the most common, but claims for property damage and economic loss (from business interruption) are increasingly frequent—and economic loss awards for large businesses can dwarf jury verdicts for death or injury.
 Even more recently, savvy plaintiffs’ attorneys have begun to target manufacturers, alleging product design, manufacture, and instructions and warnings defects, seeking recovery under strict product liability and for breach of express and implied warranty.